NodeAlarmProxy/NodeAlarmProxy/readme.md

-        serverport:config.port, //optional, will use default port if not provided zone:7, //required, this is the number of sensors you have partition:1, //required, this is the number of partitions... usually 1 proxyenable:true //enable the proxy or not
+        serverport:config.port, //optional, will use default port if not provided zone:7, //required, this is the number of sensors you have partition:1, //required, this is the number of partitions... usually 1 proxyenable:true, //enable the proxy or not
+        atomicEvents:false //optional, will default to false.
+If true, specific zone/partition/user events will be broadcast.
     }

 `getCurrent()` will tell the nodealarmproxy to transmit the last known values.